Jason Kidd: Brooklyn Nets (2013–2014)

 On June 12, 2013, Kidd was named head coach of the Brooklyn Nets, replacing interim coach P. J. Carlesimo.
 He is the third person since the ABA–NBA merger to debut as an NBA head coach the season after he retired as a player.
 In September 2013, Kidd bought a minority ownership stake in the team (from Jay-Z).

 On October 17, 2013, the Nets retired and raised his number 5 jersey to the rafters before a preseason game against the Miami Heat.

 Kidd was suspended for the first two games of the season after pleading guilty to a misdemeanor DWI charge stemming from an incident in July 2012.
 Joe Prunty served as acting head coach for the team's season opener in Cleveland and their home opener against Miami.
 He made his debut as head coach on November 3 in a loss to the Orlando Magic.
 On November 5, Kidd had his first victory as head coach in a 104–88 win over the Utah Jazz.
 On November 28, Kidd was fined $50,000 by the NBA for instructing his player Tyshawn Taylor to bump into him and intentionally spilling a cup of soda on the court in order to stop the game so his team could draw up a last-second offensive play against the Lakers.

 After a loss to the Chicago Bulls on Christmas Day, the Nets dropped to a disappointing 9–19 record.
-Many critics started to question Kidd's ability to manage a group of veterans that included Kevin Garnett, Paul Pierce and Joe Johnson and there even appeared rumours that Kidd might be on his way out before the end of the season.
+Many critics started to question Kidd's ability to manage a group of veterans that included Kevin Garnett, Paul Pierce, and Joe Johnson and there even appeared to be rumors that Kidd might be on his way out before the end of the season.
 However, the Nets were able to turn things around at the beginning of 2014 and finished the season with a 44–38 record, while Kidd began to get recognition for his coaching skills.

 On February 3, 2014, Kidd was named the Eastern Conference Coach of the Month for January.
 On April 1, 2014, he was named Eastern Conference Coach of the Month a second time for March.
 He became the fourth coach overall to win both Player of the Month and Coach of the Month honors.
 He also became the second coach, after Jeff Hornacek of the Phoenix Suns, to win both honors with the same team.

 In the first round of the 2014 NBA playoffs, the Brooklyn Nets eliminated the Toronto Raptors in a 7-game series.
-Kidd is the 19th rookie head coach in the league's history to coach his team in a decisive Game 7 on the road, and became the first one to win it.
+Kidd is the 19th rookie head coach in the league's history to coach his team in a decisive game 7 on the road, and became the first one to win it.
 In the semifinals, the Nets faced the Miami Heat and lost the series 4–1.